puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/debug-cluster/flow-control.md

   - `RequestIndexInQueue`: The index in the queue for a given request.
 It will be -1 for executing requests.
-  - `InitialSeats`: The number of seats will be occupied during the initial (normal) stage of execution of the request.
+  - `InitialSeats`: The number of seats will be occupied during the initial (stage of execution of the request.
   - `FinalSeats`: The number of seats will be occupied during the final stage of request execution, accounting for the associated WATCH notifications.
   - `AdditionalLatency`: The extra time taken during the final stage of request